Joe’s Weather Blog #2-We melt some ice…then more comes (SAT-1/14)

 Forecast:

 The rest of this afternoon>6PM: Cloudy skies.
 Mainly dry with perhaps a pinch of freezing mist out there.
-Temperatures near 32°.
+Temperatures near 32° where the clouds are most prevalent and closer to 35° farther ont he north side where there is sunshine(!) this afternoon.
 Winds will be NNE at 5 MPH.
 There are actually some thin spots in the clouds right now as well

 This evening: Watch what’s happening on your radar.
 That activity in southern KS will be heading towards the region.
 It appears we’ll have several waves of this tonight into noon Sunday.
 Each wave MAY NOT affect the entire region.
 One wave (the 1st one) may be more focused from KC southwards.
 So after about 7-8PM the risk of freezing rain/drizzle/mist increases slowly from the SW to the NE.